flyingcloud4156/flyingcloud-4156-project/README.md

 ## Tool Used
 * Checkstyle
   * We use Checkstyle for code reporting.
-Note that Checkstyle does NOT get run as part of the CI pipeline.
+Checkstyle IS run as part of the CI pipeline (see `.github/workflows/ci.yml`).
-  * For running Checkstyle manually, you can use the "Checkstyle-IDEA" plugin for IntelliJ.
+  * For running Checkstyle manually, you can use the "Checkstyle-IDEA" plugin for IntelliJ or run `mvn checkstyle:check`.
 * PMD
   * We are using PMD to do static analysis of our Java code.
   * Originally we were planning on using SonarQube, however we did not do this as it requires us to either pay or setup a server to host a SonarQube instance.